durgeshbhagat/working_repo_2/README.md

 pip install -r requirements.txt

 ## How to run
-cheack the readme.txt of individual model code
+check the readme.txt of individual model code